-A Watchdog is based on a continuous search job for reported vulnerabilities and CyberSecurity alarms.
-Automated search requests take over the search for vulnerabilities.
-They search forums and company websites.
-Vulnerabilities are not uncommon and cannot really be ruled out.
-They occur again and again because software is always evolving.
-It is important to identify vulnerabilities in time, then develop the appropriate improvements (patches) and install them quickly.
-In the second and third steps, the normal user is dependent on knowing in the first place that he has to take action himself.
+It is crucial to identify vulnerabilities in time, then develop the appropriate improvements (patches) and install them quickly.
+In the second and third steps, the average user is dependent on knowing in the first place that he has to take action himself.
 Smartphones and PCs offer automatic updates.
-But for smart home devices, this process is rather unfamiliar.
-Normal users usually consider a WiFi radio as a radio and do not realize that software also plays a role here that needs to be updated. 💥 🚧 An IIOT watchdog monitors vulnerabilities in the Industrial Internet of Things (IIOT) environment.
-These are simple smart home components (IOT) and components that control industrial machines.
+But for smart home devices, this process is relatively unfamiliar.
+Regular users consider a WiFi radio a household consumer device and do not realize that software also plays a role here that needs to be updated. 💥 🚧 An IIOT watchdog monitors vulnerabilities in the Industrial IoT (IIOT) environment.
+These are simple, smart home components (IOT) and components that control industrial machines.

 A watchdog can never avoid that hardware and software become compromised but will give you valuable time to respond.
 Now think about a water supply system for a small town or a small production facility.
 With digitization moving on, these traditionally siloed tech stacks become exposed to cybersecurity attacks.
 Large plants probably have state-of-the-art protection in place – many companies don´t update their policies and protection routines immediately.
 In February 2021, many thousand companies are still exposed to the Solarwinds hack.
 That results in massive risk for the company and society.